kedacore/keda-docs/content/docs/2.2/scalers/metrics-api.md

 **Parameter list:**

-- `url`: Full URL of the API operation to call to get the metric value (eg. `http://app:1317/api/v1/stats`).
+- `url` - Full URL of the API operation to call to get the metric value (eg. `http://app:1317/api/v1/stats`).
-- `valueLocation`: [GJSON path notation](https://github.com/tidwall/gjson#path-syntax) to refer to the field in the payload containing the metric value
+- `valueLocation` - [GJSON path notation](https://github.com/tidwall/gjson#path-syntax) to refer to the field in the payload containing the metric value.
-- `targetValue`: Target value to scale on.
+- `targetValue` - Target value to scale on.
 When the metric provided by the API is equal or higher to this value, KEDA will start scaling out.
 When the metric is 0 or less, KEDA will scale down to 0.

 ### Authentication Parameters